Skip to main content

 Who can register .au domains?

-Companies or organizations that are registered to do business in Australia can register .com.au, .net.au, and .org.au domain names on a first-come, first-served basis.
+Individuals and entities that meet Australian presence requirements can apply to register .au, .com.au, .net.au, domain names on a first-come, first-served basis.

 • .com.au — Intended for commercial entities.